 - Understand the meaning of inventory management Inventory management includes the ordering, storing, and management of products.
 Elements include picking and packing, barcoding, shipping, and more.

-- Businesses use different systems The most utilized systems to manage stock include full inventory, cycle inventory, manual inventory count, barcode system, radio frequency identification tags, and warehouse robots.
+- Businesses use different systems that include full inventory, cycle inventory, manual inventory count, barcode system, radio frequency identification tags, and warehouse robots.

 - Proper inventory management is beneficial Benefits of inventory management include less potential for human error, adaptability, an increase in customer satisfaction, and an improvement in worker morale.